 }

-This structure is what makes customer intelligence queryable (“What emotions do customers experience at checkout?”), comparable (“How does checkout anxiety differ between segments?”), and compounding (“Has checkout anxiety increased or decreased over the last 4 quarters?”).
+This structure is what makes customer intelligence queryable (“What emotions do customers experience at checkout?”), comparable (“How does checkout anxiety differ between segments?”), and compounding (“Has checkout anxiety increased or decreased over the last four quarters?”).
+Without the ontology, the same statement lives as a transcript line that requires manual rediscovery every time the team revisits the topic.

 The ontology categorizes emotional states along multiple axes: